15 Things Your Home Décor Reveals About Your Personality

 Including greenery and natural fibers in your decor means you like to keep things fresh

 On their show Get a Room, Filicia and Kressley work with a wide range of different personalities, but there’s one decor element that screams young, fresh, and cool, and that’s greenery.
 “One of our signatures was we included greenery in every space,” says Kressley, who adds he was inspired to include a tree in his own New York apartment, along with rustic, chunky baskets.
+Natural materials are also one of the interior design trends of 2023.

 Streamlined decor means you’re focused